ircv3/ircv3-specifications/extensions/extended-isupport.md

 extension adds a mechanism to send `RPL_ISUPPORT` messages before connection registration, as well as a dedicated command to request the `ISUPPORT` list and a batch for `RPL_ISUPPORT` messages.

+Additionally, the standard `RPL_ISUPPORT` semantics treat a repeated token as a replacement, not an extension, which combined with the 512-byte line limit bounds the size of any single token's value at roughly 400 bytes.
+This extension defines an opt-in append form (`KEY+=value`) for list-valued tokens that allows a server to deliver a value across multiple lines.

 ## Implementation